 Get help from your GP with our new 24-hour on-line consultation service

 Answer a few short questions and we will get back to you within 2 working days.
 Please do not use the online form for urgent or emergency requests.
-The submitted form will only be read during office hours
+The submitted form will only be read only between 8am and 12 Noon Monday to Friday.

 Video consultations enable patients to have an appointment via a completely secure video environment from the comfort of your own home.
 Patients do not need to attend the practice and can connect to this service.